It was the pungent, coppery smell of fresh blood that made him finally decide to pay attention.

 Rasa sighed deeply and was about to ask another question when the cell door opened, revealing Baki holding a scroll in his outstretched hand.

-“It’s an urgent message from the Daimyō, Rasa-sama,” Baki stated.
+“It’s an urgent message from the Daimyō, Rasa-sama,” Baki explained.

 “Have the prisoner escorted to the Kumo Embassy and make sure he gets there safely,” Rasa ordered as he broke the seal and unfurled the scroll.

 Baki nodded and kept the door open for Rasa, who had stopped as he read the scroll.
-Once done, Rasa rolled it back up.
+A moment passed, and Rasa rolled it back up.

 “Also, send Gaara and Sasori to my office right away.”

-Although he had memorized the contents, he still popped the scroll’s latch and unrolled it again.
-Scanning over it for anything he might have missed, he sighed, rolled it back up, and placed it in a locked drawer in his desk.
+Although he had memorized the contents, Rasa still unfurled the scroll again.
+He scanned over it for anything he might have missed, but there was nothing more.
+He sighed as he rolled it back up, and placed it in a locked drawer in his desk.

-Folding his hands on the desk in front of him, Rasa stared blankly at the heavy wooden double doors at the front of his office.
-The room around him was sparsely decorated, the few decorations there were pre-dated his appointment as Kazekage, and he’d just never removed them.
+Folding his hands on the desk in front of him, Rasa stared at the heavy wooden double doors on the other side of his office.
+The room around him wasn’t as extravegant as one might expect for his rank as Kazekage.
+The few decorations there were pre-dated his appointment to the position, and he’d just never removed them.

 The desk was relatively new.
-He’d gotten it a few days after he took up the post.
-While it weighed a ton and was carved and polished, it was very simple and minimal.
+He’d bought it a few days after he took up the post, and althought it weighed a ton and was carved and polished, it was very simple and minimal.

 It didn’t bother him.
 He didn’t want to enjoy being in his office, and when he was here, he wasn’t paying attention to the decorations or lack thereof anyway.

-The big double doors opened, causing him to flash and concentrate on who had entered.
-Smiling, he greeted the red-headed Puppeteer Captain, who bowed in response.
+The large double doors swung open.
+He blinked, and smiled as he greeted the red-headed Puppeteer Captain, who bowed in an exaggerated fashion in reply.

 Moving to one of the two chairs in front of Rasa’s desk, Sasori sat down.

 Both turned toward the doorway as they sensed the familiar fear that seemed to haunt Gaara’s every step.
-Neither of them was bothered by the low level of killing intent the Jinchuriki steadily released.
+The low level of killing intent the Jinchuriki steadily released didn’t bother either of them, although it caused most to feel uneasy around the boy.

-“Sorry for being late,” Baki said as he kicked Sasori’s weak attempt to block access to the chair with his leg.
+“Sorry for being late,” Baki apologized as he kicked Sasori’s weak attempt to block access to the chair with his leg.

 “So, what’s going on?”
 Sasori asked cheerfully as he propped his feet up on Rasa’s desk, causing the Kazekage to scowl.
-Sasori pretended to have not noticed Rasa’s expression as he pulled out a kunai and started fiddling with it.
+Sasori pretended to have not noticed, and pulled out a kunai that he began fiddling with.

 Rasa shook his head, letting it go, “I received an urgent message from the Daimyō.
 He wishes for me to be in Kazedama in three days.”

 Sasori leaned back in his chair, causing the wooden legs to squeak.
-Tossing the kunai in the air, he caught it between his fingers, inches from his face.
-Baki glanced towards him in annoyance.
+Tossing the kunai in the air, he caught it between his fingers, inches from his own face.
+Baki glanced at him, clearly annoyed by the redhead’s showboating.

 “Isn’t it the prince’s eighth birthday in three days?”
 Sasori asked, slamming the chair back down.